d-a-v/raspbian-f2fs/README.md

-# raspbian-f2fs
+# Raspberry Pi OS installer on F2FS

+last tested on: 2022-01-28-raspios-bullseye-armhf-lite.zip

-script takes .zip image, and either:
+This script takes the .zip image, and either:
-- creates a f2fs sdcard (partition resize on the go, double check the sdcard device name)
+- creates a f2fs sdcard (partition resize on the go) [PREFERRED METHOD]
-- creates a f2fs new image to flash (not resized)
+- creates a f2fs new image to flash (NOT live-resizable)

 In either case it boots, further tests are needed.

-I could not find a way to resize the f2fs partition, so the sdcard method is prefered.
+NOTE: f2fs cannot be live-resized, so prefer the sdcard method When using the image method,
+- default image size is increased by 500MB
+- the package 'f2fs-tools' must be apt-installed
+- once booted: resize.f2fs /   <- "Error: Not available on mounted device!"